BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/04_2_Integrating_Addresses_Descriptors.md

 * **`active`** says that this descriptor should be used to generate new addresses of this type in your wallet.
 * **`range`** lists which addresses to import from this descriptor.

-This is just a step, because afterward you can derive addresses from that descriptor:
+This is just a step back, because afterward you can derive addresses from that descriptor:

 > import descriptor ➡️ deriveaddresses